2Toucans-com/drupal-cms-lagoon-start/README.md

 To ensure a smooth setup in cloud environments, auto-installation of the Project Browser has been disabled when running in Lagoon.
 This prevents conflicts and ensures proper configuration management.

+## Customise project

+If your exploration went successfully, and you're ready to customise this project, you'll want to amend these files before building your containers:

+.env `COMPOSE_PROJECT_NAME=drupal-cms-example`
+.lagoon.yml `project: drupal-cms-example`